NuttyAtty/CricketData/README.md

 # CricketData
 ### Code to web scrape specific cricket statistics from cricket websites like ESPNcricinfo and Howstat which can be used to analyse player and game performances.
 This repository contains 3 files of python code in the 'venv' folder.
+1) 'balldata.py' - This code aims to scrape data from the ball by ball commentary section of a match scorecard on ESPNcricinfo.
+The code takes the fully loaded and saved HTML page from your local storage and extract ball by ball data from the page using Beautiful Soup.
+The ESPNcricinfo commentary page is dynamic and therefore needs to be loaded completely before being saved.
+The Beautiful Soup library does not scrape all data from Dynamic websites.
+The next part of the code aims to extract 'Line' and 'Length' from the commentary.
+Using keyword search on the commentary, the line and and length are stored into new variables for each ball.
+Depending on the keyword in the commentary, the variables are assigned a category.
+2) 'statsguruscraper.py' - This code takes a ESPNcricinfo statsguru URL as an input and scrapes the tabular data on that webpage into a CSV.
+3) 'howstatscraper.py' - This code takes a Howstat URL as an input and scrapes the tabular data on that webpage into a CSV.